Jabari Asim: Life and career

 Prior to his stint at The Washington Post Book World, Asim was book editor of the St. Louis Post-Dispatch, during which time he was the only African American to supervise book/publishing coverage at a major metropolitan daily.
 His experience at the Post-Dispatch also included copy editor of the daily editorial and commentary pages, and arts editor of the weekend section.

 Jabari Asim lives near Boston, Massachusetts, with his wife and children.
+He is the father of G'Ra Asim, a writer, musician, and assistant professor of Creative Writing at Washington University in St. Louis.

 Literary career

 Nonfiction

 Asim is the author of several nonfiction books.
-We Can’t Breathe: On Black Lives, White Lies and the Art of Survival (2018), a collection of essays, was named A Finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay in 2018.
+We Can't Breathe: On Black Lives, White Lies and the Art of Survival (2018), a collection of essays, was named A Finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay in 2018.

+The N Word: Who Can Say It, Who Shouldn't, and Why was short-listed for the Hurston/Wright LEGACY Award in 2008.